prasad-sawantdesai/IDStools2/docs/source/cheatsheet.rst

  IDStools Cheatsheet
 #####################

-This cheat sheet provides quick reference of commonly used commands in IDStools. :download:`download cheatsheet here <_static/cheatsheet.pdf>`
+This cheat sheet provides quick reference of commonly used commands in IDStools.

 ****************